-Walter added that under the investment plans KAP and mining firm Rudnici Boksita would employ nearly 2,000 workers until 2016, though HGL is ready to at present take over KAP with no more than 580 worker on (the company has them around 1,200 now).
+Walter added that under the investment plans KAP and mining firm Rudnici Boksita would employ nearly 2,000 workers until 2016, though HGL is ready to at present take over KAP with no more than 580 workers on (the company has them around 1,200 now).

 HGL has one condition for embarking on this investment though - the government in Podgorica should secure electricity for KAP at subsidised prices over the next five years until the plant builds or finds an own source of energy.

 Walter added this is no final offer yet.
-“Once we look through the options of finding a long-term electricity source, we would submit the complete offer with the commercial court and the Montenegrin government.”
+“Once we look through the options of finding a long-term electricity source, we will submit the complete offer with the commercial court and the Montenegrin government.”